21 student life hacks

 To cut down your energy bills, try to spend more time at uni.

-By going to the library instead of working from home, you can reduce the number of hours that you need to put your heating on.
+By going to the library instead of working from home in winter, you can reduce the number of hours that you need to put your heating on.
 On top of this, if you charge your phone and laptop at uni, this will save you yet more energy at home.

 In response to the cost of living crisis, we've also heard of some unis opening up communal areas on campus where students can go to stay warm.
 These might include microwave and shower facilities to help you minimise your home energy usage.